Let's look at the key reasons that are pushing Best Buy Co. Inc. (BBY) to new highs

 Technical Analysis of Best Buy Co.
 Inc. (BBY)

 During the past 100 days, Best Buy Co.
-Inc.’s (BBY) raw stochastic average was set at 19.56%, which indicates a significant decrease from 21.47% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 43.85% in the past 14 days, which was lower than the 47.02% volatility it showed in the past 100 days.
+Inc.’s (BBY) raw stochastic average was set at 3.04%, which indicates a significant increase from 0.83% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 42.07% in the past 14 days, which was lower than the 47.20% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $75.77, while its 200-day Moving Average is $87.73.
-Nevertheless, the first resistance level for the watch stands at $72.77 in the near term.
-At $74.62, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $76.00.
-If the price goes on to break the first support level at $69.54, it is likely to go to the next support level at $68.16.
-Now, if the price goes above the second support level, the third support stands at $66.31.
+At the time of writing, stock’s 50-day Moving Average is $75.52, while its 200-day Moving Average is $86.97.
+Now, the first resistance to watch is $68.31.
+This is followed by the second major resistance level at $71.30.
+The third major resistance level sits at $72.84.
+If the price goes on to break the first support level at $63.77, it is likely to go to the next support level at $62.23.
+Now, if the price goes above the second support level, the third support stands at $59.24.

 Best Buy Co.
 Inc. (NYSE: BBY) Key Stats